 Hi, this is your Trader of Stocks.
 You are about to learn how the various techniques and ideas I employ in my everyday trading come together to form my holistic process of making money trading stocks.
-It reveals the immense synergy of a handfull well-defined, hard-learned and time-tested aspects of technical analysis, money management and trading psychology.
+It reveals the immense synergy of a handful of well-defined, hard-learned and proven aspects of technical analysis, money management and trading psychology.

 It is 2020 and my first decade of having skin in the game lies behind me.
 During that time my trading style evolved and has come a long way since my early CANSLIM years.
 I am profitable for a while now and here’s how I did it.

 William O’Neil’s work on chart patterns and his formulation of the CANSLIM acronyms enlightened and helped generations of traders around the globe to get a grip on the markets via his easy to understand labels with a focus on picturesque chart patterns.
 He helped to push technical analysis into the mainstream and thus provided a sought after counterpart to Buffet’s and Graham’s buy and hold value investing.

 O’Neils original work is great and got me hooked in the first place and I would not be where I am today if I had not discovered his classic How to Make Money in Stocks (short: HTMMIS) early on.
 The clearity, the rules and the focus on visuals had been very appealing to someone with a background in engineering like myself.
 O’Neil based his work on Wyckoffs groundbreaking analysis of how information hidden in the price and volume bars allows one to reveal the path of least resistance.

 However, when you try to study trading within a rigid framework it slowly dawns on you that following strict rules and superficial labels hinders your creativity and critical thinking both imperative traits needed to master any complex task.
 At least I was not able to make any real progress until I started to look beyond the HTMMIS horizon.